 I love modern tools like wikis, blogs, and database-driven knowledge bases because they allow you to freely alternate between writing content and organizing it.
 Modern applications can look at a folder full of markdown-formatted text files and display it as a blog, a wiki, or any number of other content management systems.
 Such a system enables you to connect content via tagging, interlinking, and make the whole thing searchable — a huge improvement over discrete files that don’t talk to each other.

-Obsidian lets you link pages together via simple
+This flat file wiki database lets you link pages together via simple

 #hashtags — if that hashtag appears anywhere within a doc, it becomes a searchable tag across your knowledge base, connecting all docs where it appears.
 I converted all the table-based checkboxes about each vendor’s core capabilities to a simple hashtag, signifying that a vendor offers that service.